-While they do not yet know exactly what part of this exposure is responsible for these results, there are several theories, perhaps the most interesting being that those who spend more time outside are exposing their immune system to a more diverse group of natural bacteria, which could benefit the immune system and reduce inflammation.
+While they do not yet know exactly why this exposure is responsible for these results, there are several theories.
+Perhaps the most interesting one being that those who spend more time outside are exposing their immune system to a more diverse group of natural bacteria, which could benefit the immune system and reduce inflammation.

 For some of us, it’s not as easy as just stepping outside the door.

-While we highly encourage spending time outside, it’s also important to make sure that your body is properly equipped for it.
+While we highly encourage spending time outdoors, it’s also important to make sure that your body is properly equipped for it.

 Soothe a sore throat!